Learning To Accept Our Feelings

-Most of us have difficulty accepting our authentic feelings, simply allowing them to exist as they are.
-We try to control our inner experience based on our preferences and our ideas about what we should and shouldn’t feel.
-We also have unconscious psychological defenses and automatic patterns of avoiding certain feelings.
+Most of us have difficulty accepting our authentic feelings, simply allowing them to be what they are.
+We try to control our inner experience based on our preferences and our beliefs about what we should and shouldn’t feel.
+A lot of this happens unconsciously and manifests as automatic patterns of avoiding certain feelings.

-All of this means that we aren’t able to be fully present with ourselves, and what is going on inside of us.
-However, feelings we avoid don’t go away, they get pushed out of our awareness and shape our lives without our realizing it.
-Our bodies may become tense holding bottled up emotions, which can contribute to physical problems, such as disease and chronic pain.
+Unfortunately, when we avoid our feelings it we become less present with ourselves; we lose touch with what is going on inside of us.
+However, our feelings don’t go away – they just get pushed out of our awareness and unconsciously shape our lives and relationships.
+Our bodies often become tense holding these rejected emotions, which can contribute to physical problems, such as disease and chronic pain.

 Political Division And Therapy